$\mathbf{RP}^n \# \mathbf{RP}^n$ and some others admit no real projective structure: Geometric structures and Benoist manifolds

+We go to the other possibilities for Benoist manifolds according the Corollary \ref{cor:propBen}: We take a finite cover decomposing into elementary Benoist manifolds.

+Suppose that there is an elementary Benoist manifold of type III.
+Then we have a union of two elementary pre-Benoist manifolds of type III as the holonomy cover.
+By the proof of Lemma \ref{lem:typeIII}, we easily see that the union is projectively diffeomorphic to $\SI^n \setminus B^i \setminus B^j$ for two balls $B^i$ and $B^j$ of dimension $i$ and $j$ respectively for $i+j = n$.
+Then this open region is diffeomorphic to $\SI^{n-1}\times \bR$ as the balls are contractible by deformation retractions.

-We go to the other possibilities for Benoist manifolds: Suppose now that at the end of a linear sequence, up to double covering, there are two elementary Benoist manifolds of type I. In this case, the overall manifold is a union of a linear sequence of manifolds that are diffeomorphic to $I \times \mathbb{S}^{n-2} \times \mathbb{R}$ and two other manifolds that are diffeomorphic to $B^{n-1} \times \mathbb{R}$ and meet along their manifold boundary.
+Suppose now that at the end of a linear sequence, up to double covering, there are two elementary Benoist manifolds of type I. In this case, the overall manifold is a union of a linear sequence of manifolds that are diffeomorphic to $I \times \mathbb{S}^{n-2} \times \mathbb{R}$ and two other manifolds that are diffeomorphic to $B^{n-1} \times \mathbb{R}$ and meet along their manifold boundary.

 Using the smooth tubular neighborhood theory, we can observe that the union of these manifolds is diffeomorphic to $\mathbb{S}^{n-1} \times \mathbb{R}$.